Pointers for Presentations

 I also recommend you go through the assigned reading again after you have finished your draft.
 It will probably seem clearer to you than ever before, and that clarity will help you polish and further focus your presentation.

-If you are in the presenter's small group, do a few things ahead of time: Read the assigned reading extra closely, read his or her draft, make suggestions, and be there for him or her in case the rest of the class is feeling drowsy.
+A student colleague can help a presenter by reading the assigned reading extra closely, reading the draft presentations, making suggestions, and being there for him or her in case the rest of the class is feeling drowsy.
 Do an informal or formal peer review in which you go through a checklist like this:

 - Is the presentation properly formatted?